SteveGeyer/Godfrey/README.md

 Cynthia Breazeal's wonderful [TED Talk](http://www.ted.com/talks/cynthia_breazeal_the_rise_of_personal_robots.html) supplies many examples of the kinds of exploration I would like to do with Godfrey.

-You can follow the development of Godfrey on my [blog](http://myrobotgodfrey.blogspot.com/).
+I will describe Godfrey's design and development on my [blog](http://myrobotgodfrey.blogspot.com/).
+The first few entries are basically the content of this README.
+Once the goals and plan have been outlined, I will talk about my progress and what I have learned in building Godfrey.

 Goals
 =====
 * Godfrey's primary goal is to pull humans into a relationship with himself.
 This means he must be able to respond to human emotions and generate emotional cues that humans understand.
 He must also pursue independent goals and generally seem like a cognitive agent.
-A reactive planner similar in design to the CMU [Oz project](http://www.cs.cmu.edu/afs/cs/project/oz/web/oz.html) will control Godfrey's overall goals, behaviors and emotional responses.
-Oz's design has the advantage of being pragmatically engineered, very compatible with Godfrey's natural language component (see below) and it has mechanisms to infer and act on Godfrey's internal emotional states.
+A reactive planner similar in design to the CMU [Oz project](http://www.cs.cmu.edu/~./oz/papers.html) will control Godfrey's overall goals, behaviors and emotional responses.
+Oz's [HAP](http://www.cs.cmu.edu/~./oz/papers/CMU-CS-91-147.ps) has the advantage of being pragmatically engineered and very compatible with Godfrey's natural language component (see below).
+A. Bryan Loyall's [thesis](http://www.cs.cmu.edu/~./oz/papers/CMU-CS-96-138-1sided.ps) *Believable Social and Emotional Agents* shows how to augment HAP with mechanisms to infer and act on emotional states.
+Godfrey will use this overall design.

 * Godfrey must understand and speak English.
 His design will make no attempt to solve the difficult speech recognition or the natural language understanding problems.
 He will instead use preexisting products and live within their limitations.
 My plan is to use [PocketSphinx](http://cmusphinx.sourceforge.net/2010/03/pocketsphinx-0-6-release/) to convert speech into text and [Flite](http://www.speech.cs.cmu.edu/flite/doc/index.html) to convert the response back into audio for human hearing.
 He will approach human language processing like a chatbot on steroids.
 Bruce Wilcox's [ChatScript](http://sourceforge.net/projects/chatscript/) is a great example of a modern chatbot design which, with some modification, can handle PocketSphinx's more limited vocabulary, weak natural language understanding and generation of responses.
 ChatScript's topics and rules are very similar and compatible with Oz's plans and goals.